 \subsection{Weather Particle Construction}

 Real-world weather is inherently regional, and we incorporate this into weather particle construction.
-Specifically, we propose a \textit{4D Gaussian field}, initialized with 3D Gaussians carrying physical attributes (\textit{e.g.}, color, quantity) to model raindrops, fog, and snowflakes through attribute modeling.
+Specifically, as shown in Figure~\ref{fig:Particle_Model}, we propose a \textit{4D Gaussian field}, initialized with 3D Gaussians carrying physical attributes (\textit{e.g.}, color, quantity) to model raindrops, fog, and snowflakes through attribute modeling.
 To enhance realism, we apply dynamic simulation to create realistic weather effects.

 To generate a consistent falling particle effect, a large number of particles must be simulated, which is computationally expensive.
 To address this, we model particle behavior within a localized field, dynamically recycling particles as they exit while aligning the field with the rendering camera.
 This ensures a continuous and realistic weather effect while optimizing computational efficiency.